SgtAlexis/SgtBot/docs/README.md

 More information about how to get a _Steam_ identifier can be found [here](https://help.steampowered.com/faqs/view/2816-BE67-5B69-0FEC).

-Note that this may require the _Steam_ profile privacy to be state as public, see [here](https://help.steampowered.com/faqs/view/588C-C67D-0251-C276).
+Note that this may require the _Steam_ profile privacy to be stated as public, see [here](https://help.steampowered.com/faqs/view/588C-C67D-0251-C276).

 # Commands